mikeskaug/OpenTrailMap/README.md

 # Open Trail Map

 Open Trail Map is a web application to view trails, bike paths and dirt roads in the [OpenStreetMap](https://www.openstreetmap.org/) database.
-It allows a user to search for any location in the world and then select a trail to view distances, elevation stats and an elevation profile.
+It allows a user to search for any location in North America and then select a trail to view distances, elevation stats and an elevation profile.

 for further information:
 [http://michaelskaug.com/open_trail_map/](http://michaelskaug.com/open_trail_map)